heutelbeck/sapl-policy-engine/sapl-documentation/2_6_Expressions.md

 Each function is available under its fully qualified name.
 The fully qualified name starts with the library name, consisting of one or more identifiers separated by periods `.` (e.g., `sapl.functions.simple`).
 The library name is followed by a period `.` and an identifier for the function name (e.g., `sapl.functions.simple.append`).
 Which function libraries are available depends on the configuration of the PDP.

-[Imports](../2_7_Imports/) at the beginning of a SAPL document can be used to make functions available under shorter names.
+[Imports](../2_8_Imports/) at the beginning of a SAPL document can be used to make functions available under shorter names.
 A basic import makes a function available under its simple name (e.g., `import sapl.functions.simple.append` makes `append` available).
 An aliased import provides an alternative name (e.g., `import sapl.functions.simple.append as add` makes it available as `add`).

 If there are no arguments passed to the function, empty parentheses have to be denoted (e.g., `random_number()`).

 When evaluating a function expression, the expressions representing the function call arguments are evaluated first.
 Afterward, the results are passed to the function as arguments.
-The expression evaluates to the function’s return value.
+The expression evaluates to the function's return value.

+For the conceptual model of functions (purity, determinism, target safety) and how they differ from attribute finders, see [Functions and Attribute Finders](../2_7_FunctionsAndAttributes/).

 ### Relative Expressions